 A sexless marriage certainly shows that you are growing apart from your husband or wife.
 The exception is when it is for health reasons.
 Otherwise, you are just roommates.
 The longer it lasts, the further you will grow apart.

-You may not have sex, have sex infrequently, have no real connection during sex, dread sex as a chore/duty or you are not sexually satisfied with each other.
+You may not have sex, have sex infrequently, have no genuine connection during sex, dread sex as a chore/duty or are not sexually satisfied with each other.

 4. You get irritated or annoyed frequently with your spouse.